The Add Single Device is the quickest and simplest way to add a device to Statseeker.

 This page also offers the ability to modify how Statseeker communicates with the specified device for the purpose of discovery.
 The use of these options should be used as a method of last resort and only with the guidance of Statseeker Support.

-- Minimal Add: a very fast discovery option collecting the minimum data required to add the device (additional data will be collected on the next rewalk)
+- Minimal Add: a fast discovery option collecting the minimum data required to add the device (additional data will be collected on the next rewalk)

 - Use SNMPv1: Statseeker will communicate with the device using SNMPv1 to gather enough device details to add the device